Eagle Incentive Program

 When will I find out what my room assignment will be?

-Fall Residence Hall assignments will be e-mailed to students by April 1st, if you apply for housing before March 1st.
+Fall Residence Hall assignments will be e-mailed to students by April 1st, if you apply for housing before March 15th.
 For the fall and the summer, you must sign and return a residence hall contract.
-For Fall 2017, your signed housing contract must be returned with the $250 pre-payment.
+For Fall 2018, your signed housing contract must be returned completed.
 EIP housing assignments for summer will be sent out at the beginning of June.

 Can I request a change in my assignment after I receive it?